apache/hertzbeat/home/docs/others/contributing.md

 ### Wait for the code to be merged

-After submitting the PR, the Committer or the community's friends will review the code you submitted (Code Review), and will propose some modification suggestions or conduct some discussions.
+After submitting the PR, the Committee or the community's friends will review the code you submitted (Code Review), and will propose some modification suggestions or conduct some discussions.
 Please pay attention to your PR in time.

 If subsequent changes are required, there is no need to initiate a new PR.
 After submitting a commit on the original branch and pushing it to the remote repository, the PR will be automatically updated.